tjmcode/tjmcode/README.md

 |  MIT              | Massachusetts Institute of Technology.
 |  xPRO             | Expert / Professional Education.
 |  MERN             | Mongo-Epress-React-NodeJS - a Full Stack for Web Development.
+|  MongoDB          | A ‘NoSQL’ database designed for Cloud applications, also referred to as a ‘Document Store’.
+|  Express          | Express is *not* a database but rather an ‘extensible routing language’ for communication between a Client and a Server.
+|  React            | A Web UI development system, a JavaScript library developed by Facebook and made public—and Open Source—since 2013.
+|  Node JS          | A development stack that executes from a local file store—on a local Server—instead of from a network of remote servers on the Web.
 |  Bootstrap        | CSS Styles and Themes to make professional looking web sites.